After West Virginia opioid verdict, another case postponed

 Attorneys for the municipalities and the companies met in the judge’s chambers just prior to the start of the hearing.
 Once in the courtroom, attorneys for the plaintiffs asked that the start of the trial be continued.
 The defense had no objections and the request was approved.

-In the federal bench trial, U.S. District Judge David Faber said the plaintiffs offered no evidence that the companies distributed controlled substances to any entity that didn’t hold a proper registration from the Drug Enforcement Agency or the state Board of Pharmacy.
+In the federal bench trial, U.S. District Judge David Faber said the plaintiffs offered no evidence that the companies distributed controlled substances to any entity that didn’t hold a proper registration from the U.S. Drug Enforcement Administration or the state Board of Pharmacy.
 The defendants also had systems in place to monitor suspicious activity, as required by the Controlled Substances Act, he said.

 “Plaintiffs failed to show that the volume of prescription opioids distributed in Cabell/Huntington was because of unreasonable conduct on the part of defendants,” Faber wrote in a decision that came nearly a year after closing arguments in that case.

-Note: This story has been edited to correct the name of the U.S. Drug Enforcement Administration.